Child Safety and Wellbeing Policy

 Assistant Principal – Community and Wellbeing is responsible for reviewing and updating the Child Safety Policy annually.

 Assistant Principal – Community and Wellbeing is responsible for monitoring the school’s compliance with the Child Safety Policy.
-The school community should approach Child Safe Officer Amanda Toyer if they have any concerns about the school’s compliance with the Child Safety Policy.
+The school community should approach the Child Safe Officer or Assistant Principal – Community and Wellbeing if they have any concerns about the school’s compliance with the Child Safety Policy.

-Our Child Safe Officer (TC’s Mental Health Practitioner) is responsible for informing the school community about this policy and making it publicly available.
+Our Child Safe Officer (Templestowe College’s Mental Health Practitioner) is responsible for informing the school community about this policy and making it publicly available.

-Other specific roles and responsibilities are named in TC’s other child safety policies and procedures, including the Child Safety Code of Conduct, Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, and risk assessment register.
+Other specific roles and responsibilities are named in Templestowe College’s other child safety policies and procedures, including the Child Safety Code of Conduct, Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, and Child Safety risk register.

 Child Safety Code of Conduct